ChoudharyNikhil/online_tutorial_management/README.md

 2.User

 Admin can add,modify,delete and view tutorials on the basis of topics and its sub categories.
-For accessing the tutorials , users have to register fist and then can view the tutorials uploaded by admin.
+For accessing the tutorials , user have to register fist and then can view the tutorials uploaded by admin.
 In this project we have provided the youtube links to watch the tutorials , using the embed link available below the youtube videos.